adeptex/whispers/README.md

 Note: all keys and static values are always included, and then filtered out based on config and [rules](whispers/rules).

-* File path specifications are interpreted as globs.
+* File path specifications are lists of globs
-* Keys and values accept regular expressions and [several other parameters](whispers/models/appconfig.py).
+* Key and value specifications are lists of regular expressions
+* Rule specifications are lists of Rule IDs or inline rule definitions
+* Everything else is a list of strings

 ### Simple examples